spacelift-io/user-documentation/docs/concepts/stack/stack-dependencies.md

 # Stack dependencies

 Stacks can depend on other stacks.
-This is useful when you want to run a stack only after another stacks have finished running.
+This is useful when you want to run a stack only after another stack have finished running.
 For example, you might want to deploy a database stack before a stack that uses the database.

 !!! info